ShowShark Server Features

 • Title scanning with 120-second minimum filter (excludes menus and trailers)

-• Chapter, clip, video/audio/subtitle stream metadata extraction
+• Chapter, clip, and stream metadata extraction

 • Multi-codec keyframe detection: H.264, HEVC, MPEG-1/2, VC-1